Villanova University: Traditions

-The University Seal
+University seal

 An adaptation of the seal of the Order of St. Augustine, the seal of Villanova University is one of the campus's most ubiquitous images, adorning everything from buildings to chairs to backpacks.
 A ribbon carries the university motto: Veritas, Unitas, Caritas (Truth, Unity, and Charity), virtues to which every member of the Villanova community should aspire.
 A book symbolizes Augustine's dedication to education and the New Testament where he found Christianity.
 A cincture is part of the habit worn by members of the Order of Saint Augustine.
 Hovering above is the flaming heart, symbol of Augustine's search for God and his love of neighbors.
 Behind the book is the crosier – a staff traditionally held by a Bishop – commemorating Augustine's service as Bishop of Hippo.
 Above and behind the book are two crosses, symbolic of Augustine's conversion and the university's commitment to Catholicism.
 Framing the central portion of the seal is a laurel wreath exemplifying victory through the pursuit of knowledge, and 1842 is the year of the university's founding.
 Surrounding the seal is the incorporated fide of the university: Universitas Villanova In Statu Pennsylvaniae.

-The Liberty Bell's "Sister Bell"
+Liberty Bell's "Sister Bell"

 Villanova University was home to the Liberty Bell's "Sister Bell", the replacement bell ordered from the Whitechapel Bell Foundry after the original bell cracked in 1753.
-This new bell was installed at the Pennsylvania State House (Independence Hall), and attached to the State House clock.
+This new bell was installed at the Pennsylvania State House, now known as Independence Hall, and attached to the State House clock.
 The Sister Bell rang the hours until the late 1820s, when the bell was removed during a renovation and loaned to the Olde St. Augustine Church in Philadelphia.
 In 1829, the bell was hung in a new cupola and tower designed by architect William Strickland.
 There it remained until May 8, 1844, when it was destroyed, along with the Olde St. Augustine Church, during the Philadelphia Nativist riots.
 The friars of the Order of Saint Augustine had the "Sister Bell" recast and transferred to Villanova University.
 The bell was moved off campus in 2011.

 At the university's centennial celebration, the bell was rung by Archbishop Dennis Joseph Dougherty to open the ceremonies.
 In 1954, the bell was displayed as part of an exhibit at Gimbels department store in Philadelphia that focused on the growth and development of the university.
-The Sister Bell is currently enshrined in the Heritage Room on the basement floor of the St. Augustine Monastery on Villanova's campus.
+The Sister Bell is currently enshrined in the Heritage Room on the basement floor of the St. Thomas of Villanova Monastery on the university's campus.

 Alumni

-Villanova University has produced many notable alumni:
+Villanova University has many notable alumni in religion, entertainment, sports, politics, military service, and business:

+Pope Leo XIV, the first and only American-born pope, graduated from the university in 1977, making Villanova the only American university with a pope among its alumni.
+Other notable alumni in the Catholic hierarchy include John Joseph O'Connor, Cardinal Archbishop of the Archdiocese of New York, and Emellia Prokopik, Superior General of the nuns of the Order of Saint Basil the Great.